About the Bible:

 We believe that God has an eternal plan and destiny for every person’s eternal soul and mortal body and that it is appointed for men to “die once, and after this comes judgment” (Hebrews 9:27)

 We believe that upon dying, the soul of every elect believer passes immediately into the presence of the Lord.
-Likewise, the soul of the rebellious unbeliever passes into punishment until that time which God issues the final judgement upon them for their rebellion and sin – the greatest being their non-belief.
+Likewise, the soul of the rebellious unbeliever passes into punishment until that time which God issues the final judgement upon them for their rebellion and sin – the greatest of which is their rebellion of unbelief.

 We believe that physical death only temporarily separates our eternal soul from our mortal bodies.
 Upon death every mortal body will “return to the dust” to await the ultimate resurrection of the dead and the preparation for damnation of unbelievers or the glorification of believers that will immediately follow.
 (Genesis 3:19)